 - 2 teaspoons liquid smoke

 - 4 pounds beef brisket

 - 2 cups barbecue sauce

-- In a large resealable plastic bag, combine the Worcestershire sauce, chili powder, bay leaves, garlic, celery salt, pepper and liquid smoke.
+- In a large resealable plastic bag, combine the Worcestershire sauce, chili powder, bay leaves, garlic, onion salt, pepper and liquid smoke.

 - Add brisket to bag.